COVID-19 pandemic: Vaccines

-A COVID-19 vaccine is intended to provide acquired immunity against severe acute respiratory syndrome coronavirus 2 (SARS‑CoV‑2), the virus that causes coronavirus disease 2019 (COVID-19).
+A COVID-19 vaccine is intended to provide acquired immunity against SARS-CoV-2, the virus that causes COVID-19.
 Prior to the COVID-19 pandemic, an established body of knowledge existed about the structure and function of coronaviruses causing diseases like severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
 This knowledge accelerated the development of various vaccine platforms during early 2020.

 The initial focus of SARS-CoV-2 vaccines was on preventing symptomatic and severe illness.
 The COVID-19 vaccines are widely credited for their role in reducing the severity and death caused by COVID-19.

-As of March 2023, more than 5.5 billion people had received one or more doses (11.8 billion in total) in over 197 countries.
+As of August 2024, more than 5.6 billion people had received one or more doses (13.7 billion in total).
 The Oxford-AstraZeneca vaccine was the most widely used.
 According to a June 2022 study, COVID-19 vaccines prevented an additional 14.4 million to 19.8 million deaths in 185 countries and territories from 8 December 2020 to 8 December 2021.

-On 8 November 2022, the first recombinant protein-based COVID-19 vaccine (Novavax's booster Nuvaxovid) was authorised for use in adults in the United Kingdom.
+In 2022, the first recombinant protein-based COVID-19 vaccine (the Novavax vaccine) was authorised for use in adults in the United Kingdom.
 It has subsequently received endorsement/authorisation from the WHO, US, European Union, and Australia.

-On 12 November 2022, the WHO released its Global Vaccine Market Report.
-The report indicated that "inequitable distribution is not unique to COVID-19 vaccines"; countries that are not economically strong struggle to obtain vaccines.

-On 14 November 2022, the first inhalable vaccine was introduced, developed by Chinese biopharmaceutical company CanSino Biologics, in the city of Shanghai, China.
+That same year also saw the first inhalable vaccine, developed by Chinese biopharmaceutical company CanSino Biologics.

+High-income countries rapidly bought up vaccines at the start of the pandemic, leading to concerns about vaccine equity.
+By April 2021, one in 500 people in low and middle-income countries had been vaccinated, compared with one in four in high-income countries.